Being named an executor of a will is a big responsibility.

 - Banking information, such as mortgage information, credit card statements, lines of credit or loans, etc.

-- Investments information, such as an investment portfolio, annuities or RRSP/RRIF/RESP.
+- Investment information, such as an investment portfolio, annuities or RRSP/RRIF/RESP.

 What financial responsibilities does an executor have when settling an estate?